DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 Block-level elements always begin on a new line and occupy any available page width, regardless of their content.
 Block-level elements are generally used for larger pieces of content, such as headings, paragraphs, and structural elements.

 Inline-level elements don’t begin on a new line.
-Instead they’re contained in the normal flow of the content.
+Instead, they’re contained in the normal flow of the content.
 Inline-level elements occupy only the width their content requires.
 Inline-level elements are generally used for smaller pieces of content, such as a few words selected to be bold or italicized.

 ## Sizing and the CSS Box Model

 One of the most important CSS layout skills to understand is the box model.
 While this has more to do with sizing than actual page layout, it's crucial to understand how CSS processes space before diving into other layout topics.

 The box model can be frustrating if the time isn't taken to understand how CSS processes sizing.
 All HTML elements are represented as rectangular boxes.
 This may be confusing at first, but just imagine that every single element on your page has an invisible box drawn around it.
-The _appearance_ of these boxes, such as color, borders and size are determined by CSS properties.
+The _appearance_ of these boxes, such as color, borders, and size is determined by CSS properties.

 The total size of each HTML element box is determined by the following properties: